 Tried and tested, these are the best ones out there (yes we all watch A LOT of Mrs. Hinch's Insta stories) and we'll be recommending some great bathroom cleaning products that our team has tried out too, plus ways to quickly spruce your space naturally.

 1. Clean and de-mist mirrors with shaving foam

 Yup, you heard us.
 Using shaving foam to clean your mirrors will stop them fogging up when the bathroom becomes steamy.
 Simply spray it on, use kitchen roll to polish it off and you'll have a gleaming, steam-free mirror for around two to three weeks (or until it gets splashed again).

-Find some great bathroom mirrors in our buyer's guide.
+- Find some of the best bathroom mirrors in our buyer's guide.

 2. Make the shower screen gleam with tea or oil

-Of course you can use Windolene to get a great shine on your mirror, but if you love a natural alternative, simply dip a lint-free cloth into some black tea, rub on the mirror and use a clean cloth to dry and buff.
+Because, of course you can use Windolene to get a great shine on your shower screen, but if you love a natural alternative, simply dip a lint-free cloth into some black tea, rub on the door and use a clean cloth to dry and buff.
 Or, you can spray on some cooking oil, allow it to sit for 10 minutes and rinse with soapy water before buffing to a shine.
 Both are great at cutting through grime and limescale build-up.

-Our advice?
-Buy a squeegee and use it on the screen after every single shower – it takes about 10 seconds but it'll mean that grime and limescale never gets the chance to build up in the first place.
+Next tip, buy a squeegee.
+Use it on the screen after every single shower – it takes about 10 seconds but it'll mean that grime and limescale never gets the chance to build up in the first place.
+Hurrah!

 3. Give windows a speedy shine with vinegar